Sermon for the Feast of Pentecost – Cycle A Homily

 COVID-19 induced lockdown might create increased need for psychological help for some people, while reducing the possibility for physical sessions.
 Therefore, there could be more regulated possibility for online counselling and therapy sessions.

 The guidelines here refer to some practical hints on how to go about online counselling sessions.
 Remember, all regular norms of ethics and code of conduct proper to counselling and therapy will apply: confidentiality being a primary concern.
-These guidelines are not meant to offer alternative code of conduct to any existing norms offered by governments or professional […]
+These guidelines are not meant to offer alternative code of conduct to any existing norms offered by governments or […]

 Continue reading